 In addition, there’s a home view dashboard to see all connected smart devices at a single glance!

 The device doesn’t sit idle, even when it’s not in active usage, it will double up as a photo frame to display your latest photos from Google Photo.
-Create Live Albums from the Google Photo app, upload your favorite shots, and let Nest Hub do its job!
+Create Live Albums from the Google Photo app, upload your favourite shots, and let Nest Hub do its job!

 At the end of the day, Google Nest Hub is able to recognize the Routine of the user and let him wind down with just a simple voice command as the Routine feature is able to daisy-chain all associated automated tasks, i.e., dim the lights, draw the smart home curtains and set the wake-up alarm in a single swoop.
 Its Downtime feature will help ensure the user get a restful sleep by disabling notifications and keep his wake-up alarm in place.